-Use Case # UC2.1 Use Case Name Extract and Verify Data from Measurements for the Digital Twin Intent To collect, process and verify the validity of raw data collected from the IoT devices installed locally to be used in the Digital Twin Version/Action/Author V0.1 Last Update 24.03.2021 Actors Involved Main Actor: Engineers, Building designers (EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description Building's data streams are transmitted from the D^2EPC Gateway to the Information Management Layer and then sent to the Verification and Credibility tool for check and to the D^2EPC repository to be stored.
+Table 12.
+UC2.1 Requirements Use Case # UC2.1 Use Case Name Extract and Verify Data from Measurements for the Digital Twin Intent To collect, process and verify the validity of raw data collected from the IoT devices installed locally to be used in the Digital Twin Version/Action/Author v2 Last Update 10.05.2022 Actors Involved Main Actor: Engineers, Building designers (EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description Building's data streams are transmitted from the D^2EPC Gateway to the Information Management Layer and then sent to the Verification and Credibility tool for check and to the D^2EPC Repository, through the Building Digital Twin, to be stored.
 If data quality is acceptable, then it can be retrieved by the BIM-based Digital Twin.
 If data quality not acceptable, then the user receives an alert generated by the Notifications and Alerts tools and visualised in the Web platform and the Mobile App.
 More details on the data not being accepted are provided by the Credibility UI.
 Assumptions IoT devices are installed locally and/or interfaces between the locally available BMS and the IML have been established.
-Pre-conditions None Trigger Continuous process - no trigger required Goal (Successful End Condition) Verified cleansed near real time data Post-conditions Available data to be further used by other data-driven components of D^2EPC.
+Pre-conditions None Trigger Continuous process - no trigger required Goal (Successful End Condition) Verified, cleansed, near real-time data Post-conditions Available data to be further used by other data-driven components of D^2EPC.
 Related Use Cases UC2.2, UC2.4, UC2.5, UC3.1, UC3.2, UC4.2, UC4.3